kokocan12/websocket-connection-using-shared-worker-example/README.md

 # intro
-Apps like github provide users with real-time reponses

 ![1](https://user-images.githubusercontent.com/49009864/166714532-e6de49f4-ff73-4862-aaa8-d6734e2f64cf.gif)

+Apps like github provide users with real-time reponses.

 When someone sends requests to the server, the other one can see the changes without having to refresh the page.